TheMdTF/mdtf-public/apis/match-to-id/api/readme.md

 ```

 A similarity score for a template comparison operation.
+Scores should
-Scores should be, but are not required to be, consistent (unchanged)
+be, but are not required to be, consistent (unchanged) for existing
-for existing templates if additional templates are added, that is, each
+templates if additional templates are added, that is, each score for a
-score for a template should be independent of the presence or absence
+template should be independent of the presence or absence of other
-of other templates in the target set.
+templates in the target set.
+Individual comparison scores should
+reflect (1:1) comparisons and should not be changed by the addition or
+removal of target templates in the list.

 ### Properties